liuhao-cn/fastSHT/README.md

 Dependencies and system PATH should be configured properly.

+One can choose either 2.1.1 (with docker) or 2.1.2 (no docker), but there is no need to do both.

 ### 2.1.1.
 Environment preparation with docker (much easier)

 See https://docs.docker.com/engine/install/ for a docker installation instruction